loosolab/UROPA/docs_rst/output.rst

 +----------+----------+------------+-------------+------------+-------------+---------+------------+-------------+-------------+-------------+----------+-------------------+---------------+---------------+-----------+----------------+-------+

-**Table 2:** FinalHits for one query as described in the configuration above.
+**Table 5.2:**  Excerpt of table FinalHits for one query as described in the configuration above.

 As displayed in Table 1 and Table 2, peak 355 is a representative of Case 1.
 There is no valid annotation at all, thus there is an NA row in both output tables.